chembl/cbl_migrator/README.md

 Small library that migrates Oracle DBs to MySQL, PostgreSQL and SQLite.
 Used in ChEMBL dumps generation process.

-Copies the schema, tables rows, constraints and indexes from Oracle to another RDBMS.

 to use it:

 ```python